Chapter 18 Parallel Processing

-Especially if you take our advice of “when in doubt, go more general” and if you calculate monte carlo standard errors, you will quickly come up against the limits of your computer.
-Simultions can be incredibly computationally intensive, and there are a few means for dealing with that.
-The first, touched on at times throughout the book, is to optimize ones code by looking for ways to remove extraneous calculation (e.g., by writing ones own methods rather than using the safety-checking and thus sometimes slower methods in R, or by saving calculations that are shared across different estimation approaches).
-The second is to use more computing power.
+Especially if you take our advice of “when in doubt, go more general” and if are running enough replicates to get nice and samll Monte Carlo errors, you will quickly come up against the computational limits of your computer.
+Simulations can be incredibly computationally intensive, and there are a few means for dealing with that.
+The first is to optimize code by removing extraneous calculation (e.g., by writing methods from scratch rather than using the safety-checking and thus sometimes slower methods in R, or by saving calculations that are shared across different estimation approaches) to make it run faster.
+This approach is usually quite hard, and the benefits often minimal; see Appendix @ref(optimize-code) for further discussion and examples.
+The second is to use more computing power by making the simulation parallel.
 This latter approach is the topic of this chapter.

-There are two general ways to do parallel calculation.
-The first is to take advantage of the fact that most modern computers have multiple cores (i.e., computers) built in.
-With this approach, we tell R to use more of the processing power of your desktop or laptop.
+There are three general ways to do parallel calculation.
+The first is to take advantage of the fact that most modern computers come with multiple cores (i.e., computers) built in.
+For this simplest approach, we simply tell R to use more of this processing power.
 If your computer has eight cores, you can easily get a near eight-fold increase in the speed of your simulation.

-The second is to use cloud computing, or compute on a cluster.
-A computing cluster is a network of hundreds or thousands of computers, coupled with commands where you break apart a simulation into pieces and send the pieces to your army of computers.
-Conceptually, this is the same as when you do baby parallel on your desktop: more cores equals more simulations per minute and thus faster simulation overall.
+The third way is to use a computing cluster.
+A cluster is a network of hundreds or thousands of computers, coupled with commands for breaking apart a simulation into pieces and sending the pieces to that vast army.
+Conceptually, this approach is the same as when you do baby parallel on your desktop: more cores equals more simulations per minute and thus faster simulation overall.
 But the interface to a cluster can be a bit tricky, and very cluster-dependent.

 Most modern computers have multiple cores, so you can run a parallel simulation right in the privacy of your own home!